dotherightthing/traktor-live-v2/README.md

 Traktor Pro mix template for the KORG nanoKEY/nanoKONTROL Studio MIDI controllers.

-Includes Ableton Live starter file with mixer and 4 channel sampler.
+Includes Ableton Live starter file.

 I've documented this for my own benefit, but please help yourself to any part you find useful.